siriusphp/filtration/docs/filters.md

 Options:

-- input_format: the date format in which the value should have been provided.
+- `input_format`: the date format in which the value should have been provided.
 Default: `d/m/Y`
-- output_format: the format in which the value is returned.
+- `output_format`: the format in which the value is returned.
 Default: `Y-m-d`

 ## NormalizeNumber